Mass media in Pakistan: Role in exposing corruption

+Tensions

 According to a report by the UK Foreign Office, Pakistan's media environment continued to develop and, in many cases, flourish.
 Since opening up in 2002, the number and range of media outlets has proliferated, so that Pakistanis now have greater access than ever before to a range of broadcasting through print, television and online media.
 The increased media penetration into most aspects of Pakistani life has created challenges as well as opportunities, as both the journalistic community and politicians and officials build their understanding of effective freedom of expression and responsible reporting.

 However, in 2011, Reporters Without Borders listed Pakistan as one of the ten most deadly places to be a journalist.
 As the War in North-West Pakistan continued, there have been frequent threats against journalists.
 The proliferation of the media in Pakistan since 2002 has brought a massive increase in the number of domestic and foreign journalists operating in Pakistan.
 The UK Foreign Office states that it is vital that the right to freedom of expression continues to be upheld by the Pakistani Government.
 This was highlighted by an event supporting freedom of expression run by the European Union in Pakistan, which the United Kingdom supported.

 Matiullah Jan, a prominent journalist in Pakistan, who highlights the Pakistani Armies atrocities, was picked up from streets in Islamabad.
 While the media fraternity kept quiet.

-How journalist in Pakistan are openly shot, who speak against the Pakistani Army.